mikependon/RepoDB.NET/pages/classes/typemapfluentdefinition.md

 A class that is being used to define a type level mappings for the database types and property handlers.
 It is the result of the `Type()` method of the [FluentMapper](/mapper/fluentmapper) mapper class.

+{: .important }
 > The mapping will be applied (at the least) to all data entity properties with the same .NET CLR type.
+So please be reminded of this.

 ## Mapping a Database Type